-Figure 2 shows the cumulative use of allocated allowance value by all POUs during the period 2015-2022.
-The information presented in Figure 2 is based on the individual POU annual reports to CARB.
+Figure 2 shows the cumulative use of allocated allowance value by all POUs from 2015-2023.
+The information presented in Figure 2 is based on the individual POU annual reports submitted to CARB.
 CARB has compiled Figure 2 data, annual allocated allowance auction proceeds, and specific reported uses of allocated allowance value in a publicly available spreadsheet.

-Figure 2: NGS POU Use of 2015-2022 Allocated Allowance Value (\$90 million).
-10
+Figure 2: NGS POU Use of 2015-2023 Allocated Allowance Value (\$108 million).10

-POUs have received approximately 90 million dollars in allocated allowance value over the history of the Program.
-Figure 2 shows that of the vintage 2015-2022 allowance value allocated to POUs, 50% was used directly for Program compliance, 5% was used to purchase allowances in 2016 (which is no longer an allowable use of auction proceeds), 8% was used for GHG reduction projects, and 36% remains unspent as of January 1, 2023.
+POUs have received approximately 108 million dollars in allocated allowance value over the history of the Program.
+Figure 2 shows that of the vintage 2015-2023 allowance value allocated to POUs, 48% was used directly for Program compliance, 4% was used to purchase allowances in 2016 (which is no longer an allowable use of auction proceeds), 9% was used for GHG reduction projects, 6% was used for non-volumetric return to residential ratepayers, and 33% remains unspent as of January 1, 2024.
 GHG reduction projects have included installing LED streetlights, building energy efficiency retrofits, solar energy projects, battery storage, industrial efficiency activities, residential energy efficiency outreach, and installing electric vehicle charging stations.
 If a POU does not spend proceeds on eligible activities before the rolling 10-year deadline set in section 95893(d)(8) of the Regulation, it must return the proceeds to ratepayers in a non-volumetric manner.

-Administrative and outreach costs are included within other activities rather than shown separately because they were not required to be reported separately to CARB until reporting for the 2018 data year.
-Details on
+10 Administrative and outreach costs are included within other activities rather than shown separately because they were not required to be reported separately to CARB until reporting for the 2018 data year.
+Details on administrative and outreach costs can be found in the accompanying spreadsheet.